markwest1972/smart-security-camera/README.md

 ##### Recent Version of Node.js

 1. You'll need [a recent node and npm verson](https://github.com/sdesalas/node-pi-zero) on your Pi Zero.
-2. You'll also require a recent node and npm verson on your build machine.
+2. If you are using the Node.js based Lambda Functions then you'll also require a recent node and npm verson on your build machine.